Please change your location to view this page.

 ‘Social media' usually means a website, mobile application or technology that allows users to share and communicate information (‘content') online - either privately or publicly.
 Examples of social media include:

 - social networking sites (such as Facebook, Twitter and LinkedIn)

 - information sources (such as wikis)

 - video-sharing sites (such as You Tube)

 - photo-sharing sites (such as Flickr and Instagram), and

 - other sites with user generated content elements (such as news sites which invite customers to post reviews).

 There are a range of legal issues your organisation should know about in using different types of social media.

 What are the legal issues?

 Not-for-profit Law has developed a guide that deals with particular areas of concern for community organisations regarding the use of social media.
-The Social Media Guide assumes some knowledge of intellectual property laws (copyright, trademarks).
-If you would like to read more about these laws, we recommend reading Not-for-profit Law's Intellectual Property Guide.
+The Social Media Guide assumes some knowledge of intellectual property laws (copyright, trade marks).
+If you would like to read more about these laws, we recommend you read Not-for-profit Law's Intellectual Property Guide.